strawberryseeds/strawberryseeds.github.io/draft.md

 >
 > You take a deep breath.
 Here we go.

-Ever since high school, I've always found it pretty difficult to explain what I'm currently studying, be it with friends or family.
+Ever since high school, I've always found it pretty difficult to explain what I'm currently studying, be it to friends or family.
 Now that I've started a PhD at **[IGGI](https://iggi.org.uk/)** (UK), its starting to get trickier.
 My research subject is about how to "*Generate Coherent and Meaningful New Playable Characters*".
-Its a very specific topic, at the crossroads of procedural generation, game design, and AI.
+Its a very specific topic, at the crossroads of procedural generation, game design, and artificial intelligence.

-If I wanted to explain that to my kind but over-protective aunt, I would need to start by:
+If I wanted to explain that to my kind but over-protective aunt, I would need to start by evidencing that:
-1. evidencing that playing games is actually a good thing,
+1. playing games is actually a good thing,
-1. that there are people who are trying to make them even better and
+1. there are people who are trying to make them even better and
-1. that we can use computers as creative tools.
+1. we can use computers as creative tools

 Yeah.
 Not so easy.